driypeen/CurrencyRate/README.md

 # 3. To run docker image:
 docker run -d -p 8080:8080 currency-rate

+# 4. IMPORTANT
+You have to install the keys for your app in Dockerfile:

+CURRENCY_APP_ID, GIF_API_KEY

+Sign up in sites: https://docs.openexchangerates.org, https://developers.giphy.com/docs/api#quick-start-guide and follow instructions.

 # To get gif:
 [GET] http://localhost:8080/rate with param 'currency' - three-digit code of currency (for example "RUB")